nachomcapella/Python-special-characters-translator/README.md

 # A Python special characters translator :snake::u6e80::ok:
 ## Description
 This project introduces a simple character translator for Python.
-Since some libraries like Pandas (or other software) does not like some special characters (e.g. á, ñ, þ, ®) it will allow you to replace these characters in your file and, after finishing working with it, undo the traduction.
+Since some libraries do not like some special characters (e.g. á, ñ, þ, ®) it will allow you to replace these characters in your file and, after finishing working with it, undo the traduction.

 ## Files
 ### translate_special_characters_to_html.ipynb